JAremko/alpine-vim/README.md

   - If you want to use a [go-tool](https://hub.docker.com/r/jare/go-tools/) , but [vim-go](https://github.com/fatih/vim-go) doesn't provide a shorthand - you can simply type, for example, `:!gofmt %` and it will output formatted source of the current buffers(`%:p ` absolute file path, `%:h` head of the file name and `%:p:h` is the current directory).
 If you want to overwrite - use `:% ! gofmt %` The `gofmt` tool used as an example, actually, it covered in vim-go.

 ###### **Keep in mind:**
   - You should be able to drag and drop text into the Vim.
-And use mouse right button menu by holding Shift key.
+And use mouse right button menu by holding `Shift key`.
   - If your terminal doesn't support 256 colors change `TERM` environment variable:
 `docker run ... -e TERM=xterm ... jare/vim-bundle`
   - If you don't need YouCompleteMe use `jare/vim-bundle:no-ycm` instead.
 It's one-third the size of this image.